go-gorm/gorm.io/pages/docs/update.md

 GORM provides `Changed` method could be used in **Before Hooks** when updating to check fields going to be updated or not

-The `Changed` method only works with methods `Update`, `Updates`, and it only checkes if the value of `Update` / `Updates` equals model value's field value and will the field be saved or not, will returns true if not equal and it will be saved
+The `Changed` method only works with methods `Update`, `Updates`, and it only checks if the value of `Update` / `Updates` equals model value's field value and will the field be saved or not, will returns true if not equal and it will be saved

 ```go
 func (u *User) BeforeUpdate(tx *gorm.DB) (err error) {